Two Ecosystems, Not Two Cameras

 Next, commit to a voice assistant.
 Ring rewards Alexa users, while Nest rewards Google users.
 Fighting your existing ecosystem only creates daily friction.

 Then weigh the subscription against the hardware.
-Cheap cameras lose value if the plan you need is costly.
+Cheap cameras lose value if the plan you need costs more each year than the camera did.
 Add the recurring fee into your real budget.

 Finally, think about future expansion.
 If you plan to add locks, sensors, or more cameras, favor the broader system.
 You can also explore options in our list of the best home security cameras.